 Natalie: Exactly.
-And that is why we are putting the glass and the tongs in the hands of the people.
-So you know I just think it gets people more excited when they can put forward the wines that they love.
-‘Hey, look, this is a wine that I’ve had.’
-And they share it on social media and they vote for it.
-Everyone comes out a winner I think because we all discover new pairings of wonderful Canadian wines, a list to get ready for those July 1st celebrations.
-And I think it’s a lot of fun.
+That is why we are putting the glass and the tongs in the hands of the people.
+I just think it gets people more excited when they can put forward the wines that they love.
+‘Hey, look.
+This is a wine that I’ve had.’
+They share it on social media and they vote for it.
+Everyone comes out a winner, I think, because we all discover new pairings of wonderful Canadian wines and a list to get ready for those July 1st celebrations.
+I think it’s a lot of fun.

-Bob: You just mentioned the July 1st, the Canada day weekend coming up in just over a month from now, and that’s sort of what we are aiming for.
-So how does the contest work Natalie?
+Bob: You just mentioned the July 1st, the Canada Day weekend is coming up in just over a month from now, and that’s sort of what we are aiming for.
+So how does the contest work, Natalie?

-Natalie: So if you go to nataliemaclean.com, there will be a link there.
-And it’s really super simple.
-You just go to the section on the site, click on the logo, and name your favorite wine.
+Natalie: If you go to nataliemaclean.com, there will be a link there.
+It’s really super simple.
+You just go to the section on the site, click on the logo, and name your favourite wine.
 It automatically fills it out; it guesses for you what you are trying to put in there.
 So it’s really easy, any wine, doesn’t matter what price point, as long as it’s from Canada.
-And you nominate, and vote for it.
+Then, you can nominate it and vote for it.

-Let’s say you really don’t have an idea of what to nominate.
-Go anyway, and look at what other Canadians are nominating for wines, and vote for them, or at least get a shopping list of wines to try for Canada day.
+Let’s say you really don’t have any idea of what to nominate.
+Go anyway, and look at what other Canadians are nominating for their Canadian wines and vote for them, or at least get a shopping list of wines to try for Canada Day.

 Bob: Very good.
 And then how do you determine a winner?

-Natalie: Well, we’re going to do, the first round is all voting online, so we will have six regional winners in each category including Southwestern Ontario, and those six winners will move to the finalist stage.
-And then those wines will be tasted in person by everyday wine drinkers and we will declare the winners from there.
-Including the prizes, the prizes are actually for the nominators, not the wineries.
+Natalie: Well, the first round is all voting online, so we will have six regional winners in each category including Southwestern Ontario.
+Those six winners will move to the finalist stage.
+Then those wines will be tasted in person by everyday wine drinkers and we will declare the winners from there.
+The prizes are actually for the nominators, not the wineries.